CasparCG/client/README.md

 Install the pre-built Qt 5.14.2 binaries for macOS 64-bit from Qt [archive](http://download.qt.io/archive/qt/5.14/5.14.2/).
 Download and install Xcode from the App Store.

 #### Linux
 Install the pre-built Qt 5.14.2 binaries for Linux 64-bit from Qt [archive](http://download.qt.io/archive/qt/5.14/5.14.2/).
 Use your package manager to install the gcc toolchain.
+Please make sure that the `Desktop GCC 64-bit` option is selected when installing the binaries.
+Also take note of the path to which you are installing.

 VLC need to be pre-installed: `sudo apt-get install vlc libvlc-dev libvlccore-dev`.

+You may need to update the set-variables-and-build-linux.sh script in the build-scripts folder.
+Make sure that BUILD_QT_PATH variable and the BUILD_PARALLEL_THREADS variable is being set correctly there then run the script.

 ## Releases